Peter Shurman: Politics

 In 2007, Shurman ran for the Progressive Conservative nomination for the riding of Thornhill and was challenged by Norm Gardner.
 John Tory, the party leader at the time requested that Gardner step aside for Shurman.
 Shurman then successfully campaigned as a Progressive Conservative candidate in the 2007 Ontario general election becoming the MPP for the riding of Thornhill.
 His election provided focus for the issue surrounding public funding of private faith-based schools, a major issue in Thornhill which has a large Jewish (35%) population.

 Towards the end of 2008, York University (a university that is close to Shurman's political riding) was effectively shut down due to a call for a strike by Canadian Union of Public Employees Local 3903.
-Shurman became involved with a student anti-strike group, York Not Hostage and was successful in bringing significant pressure to bear on the government of Premier Dalton McGuinty.
-Back-to-work legislation was presented to the Legislature which was recalled from winter break to pass it and bring an end to the strike.
+Shurman became involved with a student anti-strike group, York Not Hostage.

 Shurman subsequently brought a resolution to the floor of the Ontario Legislative Assembly condemning Israeli Apartheid Week on Ontario campuses.
 The resolution, debated in late February 2010, passed unanimously.
 Shurman also co-sponsored two private member's bills with Liberal and NDP members.
 One proclaimed May as Jewish Heritage Month in Ontario and the other created Italian Heritage Month in the province every June.
 Both of these bills became law and the affected communities celebrate annually.